adlnet/xAPI-Spec/xAPI.md

 ### 3.1 IRI Requirements

-Up-to-date information is the most effective. xAPI metadata is no exception, which is why xAPI uses IRIs for identifiers.
-Using IRIs ensures uniqueness and promotes resolvability is the IRI.
-The LRS and Activity each have responsibilities in regard to each IRI as outline below.
+xAPI uses IRIs for identifiers.
+Using IRIs ensures uniqueness and promotes resolvability.
+The LRS and Activity each have responsibilities in regard to each IRI as outlined below.
 Activity Definitions have additional rules which can be found in [this section](#actdef).

 <a name="miscmeta"/>